-Even with additional lanes, we are expecting traffic noise to reduce at most properties along this section of the expressway.
-This is because of the difference in noise generated by vehicles driving over the existing chipseal compared to low-noise asphalt.
+Even with additional lanes, we're expecting traffic noise to decrease at most properties along this section of the expressway.
+This is because of the difference in noise generated by vehicles driving over the existing chipseal compared to low-noise road surfaces.